elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 date:   2021-01-26 00:00:00
 description: Reviews of the courses.
 ---
-My goal: B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe a computer graphics concentration if possible.
+**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe a computer graphics concentration or take some theory courses if possible (I don't know yet).

-My background: I started taking casual competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
+**My background:** I started taking casual competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
 No prior knowledge of college-level math, except basic calculus and linear algebra.
 Programming experiences were mostly in machine learning using Python or MATLAB, and had never done any systems programming or software engineering.

+**Some reflections on workload:** Many people recommend taking less courses, and I think that's good.
+If you just want to do software engineering, you probably don't need that many course or any course at all.
+However some courses are fundamental in order to become a researcher in the area, and self-teaching them can eventually take more time, so I think it's helpful to spend more time on these courses and try to stand out.
+They will be useful if you want to get into research labs or grad school (in this case you should also care about GPA).

 &#9733; : The courses which I think were worth attending CMU for.

 ## Freshman

 ### Fall 2019
 - 15-122 Principles of Imperative Computation
   - A introduction into serious computer science, since 15-112 teaches more about "programming" than "computer science".